 Good morning; we are here today with Dan Goldstein of cannabisprivacyandsecurity.com, which is quite a mouthful.
 Welcome, and we appreciate you spending some time with us.
-Can you tell us a little bit about when you started the business and why you started it?
+Can you tell us a bit of when you started the business and why you started it?

 I’ve been consulting in the privacy and data security area for many years and recently started cannabis privacy and security because we’ve seen a need in that industry, which I believe isn’t even recognized by many industry people.
 That need is the need to protect purchasers’ data, particularly cannabis products, and make sure that they’re informed of the use of their data and that they’re protecting the rights they have.

-We’ve seen this in Europe where we have GDPR, and we’ve seen California enact privacy laws and the right to be removed and right to be forgotten.
-Yet, I would think that most smaller operators, for the most part, probably are not in compliance.
+We’ve seen this in Europe, where we have GDPR, and we’ve seen California enact privacy laws and the right to be removed and the right to be forgotten.
+But yet, I would think that most smaller operators, for the most part, probably are not in compliance.

-If you are not informing an individual of the intended use of their data and you’re using it for purposes, they’re not aware of, that could be seen as unfair or deceptive.
-That’s just one issue.
+If you are not informing an individual of the intended use of their data and you’re using it for purposes they’re not aware of, that could be seen as unfair or deceptive.
+So that’s just one issue.

 Even if you’re not subject to a law like CCPA, another concern is the various breach notification laws across the country.

 Exactly, it’s still not legal on the federal level, so there’s still that concern.
-Furthermore, another particularly big piece is that the product is being sold as a medicinal product then puts you in a totally different classification as far as the data is concerned.
+But, furthermore, another particularly big piece is that the product is being sold as a medicinal product then puts you in a different classification as far as the data is concerned.

 That’s right, and that might be different in various jurisdictions.
 If you’re in a state where it’s legal for medicinal purposes or even in California, for example, I know some of California’s counties ban the use.
 At the same time, it’s legal on the state level recreationally, or some counties are limiting it to medicinal.

 So if you’re a dispensary and you’re medicinal, you’ve got HIPAA requirements; if you’re collecting health information, you would be in this instance.
-With HIPAA, there’s a whole slew of requirements for privacy and data security that you need.
+So with HIPAA, there’s a whole slew of requirements for privacy and data security that you need.